John Wesley De Kay

 John Wesley De Kay (July 20, 1872 – 1938) was an American entrepreneur and self-made millionaire, playwright, author, and eccentric socialite.
-He became known as the "Sausage King" of Mexico with the famous brand "Popo".
+He became known as the "Sausage King" of Mexico with the brand "Popo".

 Family background and upbringing

 Born on July 20, 1872, in New Hampton, Iowa, De Kay's family had moved to the frontier in the late 1860s from New York.
-The De Kay's had immigrated to New Amsterdam from Tuil, Gelderland, the Netherlands in the mid 1650s.
+The De Kay's had immigrated to New Amsterdam from Tuil, Gelderland, the Netherlands in the mid-1650s.
 The De Kay's can be traced back to French nobility at Chateau de Coucy in the 13th century.
 After completing an apprenticeship as a printer, the entrepreneurial teenager moved to South Dakota, where he owned several local newspapers and a sizable cattle ranch.
 In 1899, De Kay moved to Mexico.
 With the money he had made in his businesses, he purchased a concession for operating meatpacking plants in Mexico.
 He married Anna May Walton in 1897 and had three children.
 In 1909, De Kay's company, the Mexican national packing company Popo, was one of the largest slaughtering and meat-distribution operations in Mexico, with a book value of over US$22 million ($500 million in today's value).
 By 1910 he was the "Sausage King" of Mexico.

 The Theater Production Judas

 A self-made millionaire, indeed the American Dream come true for the son of a Dutch immigrant, De Kay decided in 1909 to become a playwright in New York.
 His first controversial play, Judas, was performed in New York's Globe Theatre for only one night in December 1910 before it was banned there, as well as in Boston and Philadelphia.
 In New York's art scene of 1910, the story line of the play was nothing short of scandalous.
 (Mary Magdalene, who at first becomes a lover of Pontius Pilate, then of Judas Iscariot, gets involved with Jesus.
 Judas, after realizing that Mary Magdalene has given herself to Jesus, decides to betray his friend to the Romans.)
 To top the provocation of New York's theater lovers, De Kay had Judas played by the voluptuous French actress, Madame Sarah Bernhardt.
 The eccentric businessman-turned-playwright obviously had a special attraction to the lovely diva.
 He showered her with lavish gifts of jewelry, "…a large number of cigarette boxes made from gold nuggets, brooches, nugget buttons and studs, cigar boxes inlaid with ivory, and a large number of other rare articles".
 The play, however, bombed.
-De Kay craved public attention and flaunted his wealth, which in 1910 included a castle in France, a mansion in England, and a suite in New York’s plush Hotel Ansonia.
+De Kay craved public attention and flaunted his wealth, which in 1910 included a castle in France, a mansion in England, and a suite in New York's plush Hotel Ansonia.